Visiting Capitol Reef National Park in September

 The main Capitol Reef scenic drive is full of stunning landscapes like colorful cliffs, canyons, domes and bridges!
 Remember the summer monsoons can make the main scenic drive hazardous when raining so check with the Visitor Center before heading out.

-The Cathedral Valley District of Capitol Reef is stunning!
+The Capitol Reef Cathedral Valley loop is a stunning drive!
 If you’ve got the right vehicle, and the weather allows it, we recommend you explore this remote, rugged region of the park.
 It does require vehicles with high ground clearance.
 If it’s been raining, you may need four-wheel drive depending on road and weather conditions.

 Book a Cathedral Valley 4×4 tour if you want to see this part of Capitol Reef, but you don’t have the right vehicle.